usc-isi-i2/t2wml-annotation/docs/index.md

 #### header
 The `header` annotation marks the row that contains the headers of the spreadsheet; this annotation is useful for spreadsheets where the header is not the first row of the spreadsheet.
-This annotation is optional;
- when not present, row 7 is assumed to contain the headers.

 #### data
 The `data` annotation marks the first row of the spreadsheet that contains the data; this annotation is useful for spreadsheets where the data does not immediately follow the headers.
-This annotation is optional;

-   - If both `header` and `data` annotations are not present, row 8 is assumed to be the start of the data.
-   - If `header` annotation is present and `data` annotation is missing, { `header + 1` } is assumed as start of data.

 ## Annotations: Fine Details